QwenLM/Qwen2.5/docs/source/run_locally/mlx-lm.md

-# MLX-LM
+# MLX LM

 :::{attention}
 To be updated for Qwen3.
 :::

 [mlx-lm](https://github.com/ml-explore/mlx-examples/tree/main/llms) helps you run LLMs locally on Apple Silicon.
-It is available at MacOS.
+It is available at macOS.
 It has already supported Qwen models and this time, we have also provided checkpoints that you can directly use with it.

 ## Prerequisites